fcsonline/tmux-thumbs/README.md

 ## Usage

 Press ( <kbd>prefix</kbd> + <kbd>Space</kbd> ) to highlist in you current tmux
 visible pane all text that match specific pattern.
-The press the highlighted letter hint to yank the text in your tmux buffer.
+Then press the highlighted letter hint to yank the text in your tmux buffer.

 ### Matched patterns